It’s a Wonderful Life-Lesson

 And instead of panicking, he looked at the situation as if there were a big sale going on…because there was.

-Am I telling you to be like old man Potter?
-Not exactly—you can if you want to be.
-But I’m really telling you to be more like George Bailey.
+Am I saying you should be like old man Potter?
+Not really—you can if you want to be.
+But in my opinion it would be better to be more like George Bailey.

 George recognized the situation for what it was as well.
-He was also a smart businessman and investor.
+He was also a smart businessman and investor — only with better ethics.

 He saw what Potter was doing, and he didn’t want Potter to win.
-He didn’t want the rich to get richer.
+He didn’t want the rich to build their riches off the backs of the poor.

-Or better stated: he wanted the people of Bedford Falls to build their own wealth.
-He urged them not to panic.
+George wanted the people of Bedford Falls to build their own wealth.

 He kept it together for his family.
 He didn’t panic.
 He bet on his community.

-Most of the time you just need to be a bit more like George.
-Don’t join in on the hysteria.
-Don’t panic and sell out.
+Most of the time you just need to be a bit more like George: don’t join in on the hysteria.

 Best,